My Soapbox

 Through the back door of environmental awareness, we move from being the crown of creation to being one among many equally glorious creations,with no inherent right to dominate [i.e. ecocentric]

 . **(consider whether there is a middle ground here e.g. wise use, which recognizes our right as also a responsibility).
 At some theoretical point, whose existence is a current topic of debate, if there are more people than food, clothing and shelter, and those necessities cannot be provided without exceeding nature’s sustainable yield, true adherence to an environmental credo would call for leaving the excess population to suffer hunger, starvation, illness and death.
+This translates roughly into something I have since learned is sometimes referred to as social Darwinism.

 We seem duty bound by our religious beliefs in the sanctity of man to help these people stay alive rather than implicitly acquiescing in their deaths.
 Yet we would be hypocritically raising the imbalance of the scales with nature’s sustainable yield by doing so.